Sailing across the Atlantic

 Access to all ARC events and meetings

 We participate in the Atlantic Rally for Cruisers, also known as ARC.
-The ARC is a friendly race or squadron sailing across the Atlantic Ocean.
-Each year between 200 and 300 boats participate, including both family sailors and racers.
+ARC is a friendly race or squadron sailing across the Atlantic.
+Every year between 200 to 300 boats participate, among them are both family sailors and racing sailors.
 The ARC starts from Gran Canaria at the end of November each year.
-All boats then reunite on the other side of the Atlantic, on the island of St. Lucia.
-The Atlantic race ends with an awards ceremony and party on St. Lucia just before Christmas.
-ARC is organized by the World Cruising Club, which organizes several different sailing trips around the world, all boats that want to participate in their event must meet their safety restrictions and before the start, a check is made by representatives of the World Cruising Club.
-Sailing many boats at the same time provides a sense of security and it is common for people to help each other if a boat is damaged or needs assistance during the voyage.
+All boats are then reunited on the other side of the Atlantic, on the island of St. Lucia.
+The Atlantic race ends with a sail down to Grenada just before Christmas.
+ARC is organized by the World Cruising Club which organizes several different sailing trips around the world, all boats that want to participate in their event must meet their safety restrictions and before starting a check is made by representatives from the World Cruising Club.
+Sailing many boats at the same time provides a sense of security and it is common to help each other in case a boat is damaged or needs help during the voyage.

-A week before you set sail from Gran Canaria, the entire crew gathers to sail together.
+A week before you set sail from Gran Canaria, the whole crew gathers to sail together.
 The event starts with an opening ceremony and is followed by lectures and festivities throughout the week.
-During this week you will meet excited sailors from all over the world.
-On board the boat, you will also get to know each other and the boat, as you all prepare, shop and cook all the food for the voyage together.
-During the week in Las Palmas you also practice maneuvers and test sail the boat together.
+During this week, you will meet excited sailors from all over the world.
+On board the boat, you will of course also get to know each other and the boat, while you all together prepare, shop and cook all the food for the voyage.
+During the week in Las Palmas, you will also practice maneuvers and test sail the boat together.

 Breakfast, lunch, dinner and drinks on board and ashore